Monday, July 31, 2017

 CARLOS: Wow, I’ll keep it short, I would love a library where readings of fiction and poetry are hosted on weekly basis as well as films-documentaries on poets and writers plus VISITS from established voices plus book-signings and writing workshops happen twice a month.
 This is stealing or combining Evanston’s’ library a suburb just north of Chicago and Chicago’s own system with coffee house culture.
 Every parent should try to bring their child or children to the library at least a few times each season.

-TLY: In the poem “Chupacabra Furlough,” you write about a creature that is goat vampire, of sorts—a mythical creature that belongs to the folklore of the Americas.
+TLY: In the poem “Chupacabra Furlough,” you write about a creature that is a goat vampire, of sorts—a mythical creature that belongs to the folklore of the Americas.
 It’s a fantastic poem, and I was hoping you would share your thoughts about it with us.

 CARLOS: Gracias, you are kind, yes, the poem speaks to my interest in alien and cryptozoology sightings—Latinos (Puerto Ricans and Mexicans) have had a fair share of them in the past decade—there was one case which really, I confess it “scared me” from Monterey, Mexico of a dark humanoid that could fly it appeared going from mountain top to mountain top and even leaped from a tall tree to attack a young police officer who was out looking for it.
 The case was never solved—some called this creature a “bruja” a witch but it could be an alien.
 The goat-sucker or Chupacabra is an animal with dog and lizard features could be the result of a lab experiment gone wrong or an escaped critter from an alien craft.
 Then again, it might be too much rum or mescal at work on some lonely outpost in the hills.